 A New Generation of Global Correspondents

-We’re seeking 15 outstanding people from around the world with specialist knowledge of their discipline, who want to lead the coverage of their disciplines in global media.
+We’re seeking 20 outstanding professionals, scholars and specialized freelancers from around the world, who want to lead the coverage of their disciplines in global media…

-These aren’t ‘normal’ times for journalism, and this isn’t a normal journalism program.
-We need a new generation of correspondents who understand complex subjects as specialists, and who yearn to report on them across borders as journalists.
+These aren’t ‘normal’ times for journalism, and this isn’t a normal journalism school.
+We need a new generation of reporters who understand complex subjects as specialists, and who yearn to cover them across borders as journalists.